 Osama El-Lissy, Deputy Administrator, Plant Protection and Quarantine (PPQ)

 Since July 2013, Mr. El-Lissy has served as the Deputy Administrator for the Animal and Plant Health Inspection Services’ Plant Protection and Quarantine (PPQ).
-In this position, he leads and directs a nationally dispersed staff that safeguards U.S. animal and plant resources from destructive pests and diseases.
+In this position, he leads and directs a nationally dispersed staff that safeguards U.S. animal and plant resources from destructive pests and diseases and facilitate the global trade of U.S. agricultural products.

 Bethany Jones, Deputy Administrator, Legislative and Public Affairs (LPA)